jakegoldman/final_project_2/README.md

 Features/Bugs (as of 6/8/17):

+Features:
 -Visualization works
+-zoom in on mouse using mousewheel (rest with 'r' key) -highlight a node by mousing over; also displays protein name -quit program with 'q' key

+Bugs:
--Sometimes nodes are pushed too far against edge of screen -Computation increases after program runs for a longer time, especially with
+-Sometimes nodes are pushed too far against edge of screen -****Computation increases after program runs for a longer time, especially with
-	     the larger clusters.
+	     the larger clusters.****
+-the mouse coordinates do not translate with the zoom

 Development Log (as of 6/8/17):